Keybored02/Geeetech-A10M-Chimera-mod/README.md

 - **Q: Can I print with every material combination I want?**

   **A:** No. Certain material combos adhere well together, others don't adhere at all.
 Depending on what you're trying to achieve you need to select them carefully.
 For instance, if PLA adheres poorly to PETG, that makes it a great support and a terrible infill material to use in combination with PETG.
 The following table         acts as a reference (pulled from this [support page](https://support.ultimaker.com/hc/en-us/articles/360011461000-Ultimaker-3-Material-compatibility)):

     ![material compatibility Ultimaker](materials_compatibility_updated.png)

    Generally speaking, it's not recommended to use two filaments with very different printing temperatures.
 The hotter one will soften the other, leading to support failure, parts blending, and overall poor print quality.
 Try to combine materials with similar T<sub>glass</sub> values.
 For example, ABS and HIPS are a            great combo because they don't soften each other.
 ABS+PVA can be troublesome, depending on the quality of the PVA filament.
 Nylon and PC need specific high-temp support filaments, like BVOH, Helios Support, DPA-100, Ionic Hi-Temp Hybrid, Lay Cloud PVA, and High-T-Lay PVA.

+- **Q: What if bed temperatures for the two filaments area really far apart?**

+  **A:** Make a compromise.
+Something barely hot enough for the more demanding filament to adhere.
+The type of buildplate used is also a factor.

 - **Q: What about dissolving filament?**